 - and body circularity.

-This unique software tool for analyzing sheroid sprouts is the result of our collaboration Department of Obstetrics and Gynecology at the Medical University of Graz and the Ocular Angiogenesis Group at the Department of Medical Biology of Amsterdam UMC.
-The development of this application wouldn’t have been possible without the assistance of researchers Dr. Ursula Hiden, Jasmin Strutz MSc and Dr. Ingeborg Klaassen.
+This distinctive spheroid sprouts analysis solution is the result of our collaboration with the Department of Obstetrics and Gynecology at the Medical University of Graz and the Ocular Angiogenesis Group at the Department of Medical Biology of Amsterdam UMC.
+The development of this application wouldn’t have been possible without the assistance of researchers Dr. Ursula Hiden, Jasmin Strutz MSc, and Dr. Ingeborg Klaassen.

-- VEGFA signalling in human endothelial tip cells and non-tip cells
+- VEGFA signaling in human endothelial tip cells and non-tip cells

-- The effect of capelin signalling in sprout progression
+- The effect of apelin signaling in sprout progression

 - Novel tip cell genes in microvascular endothelial cell monolayers